All Hospitality Listings

 People always ask...

-Why it seems there are a lot of inns on the market in Maine?
+Why are there are a lot of inns on the market in Maine?

-First, there are a LOT of inns in Maine, and for good reason, tourism is hot!
+First, there are a LOT of inns in Maine, and for good reason, tourism is hot and one of our top industries!
 But at any given time, during various up and down times of our economy, there are always a number of Maine inns for sale.
 Over the last 15 years, it’s been common for me to have 15+/- listings at any given time.
 Some were on the market prior to the recession and then pulled them off.
 Then some went back on around the same time, when the economy began to pick up.
 There really is no absolute cycle.

 And why are they selling?